-Following the referendum held in June 2016 on whether the UK should continue to remain in the European Union, the UK Government notified the European Union in March 2017 of its intention to withdraw, officially triggering a two-year negotiating period stipulated under the EU Treaties.
+Following the referendum held in June 2016 on whether the UK should continue to remain in the European Union, the UK Government notified the European Council in March 2017 of its intention to withdraw, officially triggering a two-year negotiating period stipulated under the EU Treaties (article 50 TEU).

-The negotiations officially opened on 19 June 2017 in Brussels, headed by the EU’s Chief Negotiator, Michel Barnier, and UK Secretary of State for Exiting the European Union, David Davis MP.
-Three working groups (financial settlement, citizens’ rights, and ‘other separation issues’) as well as a high-level dialogue on the Irish border issue support the process.
-Negotiations proceed on the basis of 4-weekly negotiation cycles, culminating in face-to-face meetings between the lead negotiators.
+The negotiations officially opened on 19 June 2017 in Brussels, headed by the EU’s Chief Brexit Negotiator, Michel Barnier, and the UK Secretary of State for Exiting the European Union, David Davis MP.
+Three working groups (financial settlement, citizens’ rights, and ‘other separation issues’) as well as a high-level dialogue on the Irish border support the process.
+Negotiations proceed on the basis of 4-weekly negotiation cycles, culminating in face-to-face meetings between the lead negotiators and their teams.

 As has been stipulated by the European Union, and largely agreed to by the UK, the first Phase of the negotiations is intended to focus on settling the terms of withdrawal, including issues concerning the UK’s financial liabilities, citizens’ rights, and the Irish border.
-The second Phase of the negotiations is then intended to focus more on the future relationship between the UK and the EU (in particular on trade), and transitional arrangements.
-Progress from Phase I to Phase II will occur once the leaders of the European Union’s 27 remaining countries, through the European Council, considers that ‘sufficient progress’ has been made on withdrawal terms.
+The second Phase of the negotiations will focus on the future relationship between the UK and the EU (in particular on trade), and possible transitional arrangements.
+Progress from Phase I to Phase II will occur once the leaders of the European Union’s 27 remaining countries, through the European Council, consider that ‘sufficient progress’ has been made on each of the three withdrawal issues.

 While the declared objective of both the EU and the UK is to ensure that a permanent Free Trade Agreement is put in place, that outcome cannot therefore be taken for granted.
 Both sides appear to have concluded that a transitional phase will be necessary to avoid a ‘cliff edge’, but the nature and duration of this period is as yet unclear, as is the final outcome.